Gangelhoff Center

-In addition to the college volleyball and basketball played here, the Gangelhoff has hosted high school basketball regular season and sectional games, the Minnesota State High School Badminton Tournament, concerts as well as school graduation ceremonies.
+In addition to college volleyball and basketball, the Gangelhoff has hosted high school basketball regular season and sectional games, the Minnesota State High School Badminton Tournament, concerts, and school graduation ceremonies.

 Several of Concordia's athletic teams practice here when the weather is inclement.
 In addition, intramural volleyball and basketball is also played here.

 The 70,000 square foot Gangelhoff Center is named after benefactors Ronald and Doris Gangelhoff.